Christopher McQuarrie: 2008–2013: Further writing, producing

 In 2011, McQuarrie directed his second feature, Jack Reacher, an adaptation of One Shot, the ninth in the series of 21 Jack Reacher novels by Lee Child.
 Filming began in the Pittsburgh metropolitan area on October 3, 2011, and continued through the end of January 2012.
 The movie was released in December 2012 by Paramount Pictures.
 In 2012, McQuarrie stepped in to rewrite the script for World War Z after Drew Goddard and Damon Lindelof left the film.

 2013 saw the release of McQuarrie's fourth collaboration with Singer, Jack the Giant Slayer, co-written by McQuarrie.
 Critical reviews were mixed, and it was a box office failure, grossing only US$198 million against an estimated US$240 million budget (excluding promotion).
 McQuarrie co-wrote the 2014 science fiction action thriller Edge of Tomorrow with Jez and John-Henry Butterworth, based on the Japanese novel All You Need Is Kill.

-While the film underperformed at the box office on its opening weekend, earning only US$28.8 million, it received strong reviews and became a word-of-mouth hit, grossing just over US$100 million at the domestic box office.
+2014–present: Mission: Impossible and more

-McQuarrie completed his third feature as director in 2015.
-Mission: Impossible – Rogue Nation, the fifth entry in the Mission: Impossible film series, which he co-wrote with Drew Pearce.
+Tom Cruise had called McQuarrie "the uncredited hero" of MI: Ghost Protocol and told Paramount CEO in 2014 that he wanted McQuarrie as the director for Mission: Impossible – Rogue Nation.
+It was McQuarrie's third feature as director and he co-wrote it with Drew Pearce.
 It received strong reviews, grossed over US$195 million at the North American box office, and won a Golden Tomato for Best Action-Adventure Movie of 2015.
-McQuarrie followed it with Mission: Impossible – Fallout in 2018, his third directing collaboration with Tom Cruise.
-It received strong reviews from Rotten Tomatoes and other critic websites, became the franchise's highest-grossing title, and won the Critic's Choice award for Best Action Film and a Golden Tomato for Best Action-Adventure Movie of 2018.

 By October 2015, McQuarrie completed a rewrite of Rogue One: A Star Wars Story and spent two weeks "tightening up the story".
 McQuarrie and screenwriter Dylan Kussman were commissioned by Tom Cruise to write a new script for The Mummy.

-McQuarrie and Cruise collaborated again on Top Gun: Maverick, for which McQuarrie co-wrote the screenplay and produced the film.
+In November 2015, McQuarrie confirmed he would return to write and direct the sixth Mission: Impossible film, his third directing collaboration with Tom Cruise.
+The film, titled Mission: Impossible – Fallout, was released in the United States on July 27, 2018.
+It received strong reviews from critics, and grossed over $791 million worldwide, becoming the franchise's highest-grossing title.